Our global index offering is built on an uncompromising commitment to quality. Watch our video to learn more about indexing at Vanguard.

 At Vanguard, we're committed to remaining at the forefront of indexing.
 Our unmatched experience over 45 years means that when you select a Vanguard index fund or ETF, you know exactly what you're going to get: low-cost, high-value, transparent access to a broad market exposure.

-Our 30 million investors worldwide trust us with their investments, and rely on our ability to deliver long-term value.
+Our 50 million clients worldwide trust us with their investments, and rely on our ability to deliver long-term value.
 We believe that it is our unerring commitment to quality—not commodity—that will help us give our index investors the best chance of investment success.

 We’ve built a sustainable, scaled and successful global index offering that is built on an uncompromising commitment to quality.
 We recognise that although it’s important, quality isn’t just about cost, it’s about long-term value.
 We offer: